-The Project will work essentially at the sub-national level (State and Region, Township and Ward/Village Tract levels) while also working at the Union level to promote the needed policy and legislative changes and ensure upscaling of successful pilots to other states and regions.
+The Project will work essentially at the sub-national level (State and Region, Township and Ward/Village Tract levels) while also working in consultation with the Union level authorities to monitor the effectiveness of programme activities, and to support evidence and lessons to inform any necessary changes in policy, legislation or procedure and to allow upscaling of successful pilot approaches to other States and Regions.
 The main presence of the programme will be at the State/Region level (Bago Region and Kachin, Mon, Rakhine and Shan states) from where the programme will support selected townships.
 Teams may also be located at selected townships whenever that would allow more cost-effective delivery of capacity development and backstopping activities to a group of neighbouring townships.

-At the Union level, the Programme management team will be located at the UNDP country office in Yangon, while the National Local Governance Specialist will be housed at the UN/UNDP office in Naypyidaw.
+At the Union level, the Programme management team will be located at the UNDP country office in Yangon, while the National Local Governance Policy Specialist will be housed at the UN/UNDP office in Naypyidaw.

-Technical teams working essentially on output 1 (and also partly on output 2 and 3 will be housed in the GAD offices in the State/Region capital townships from where they will be in regular contact with the S/RG and S/R Hluttaws.
-Technical teams working on output 4 will be posted at the state level (Kachin and possibly Rakhine).
-Where teams will also be deployed to the township level, they will be hosted in the Township Administrative Building to be able to work directly with the township administration and (in some townships) with the One Stop Shop unit.
+Technical teams will be housed in the GAD offices in the State/Region capital townships from where they will be in regular contact with the S/RG and S/R Hluttaws.
+Where teams will also be deployed to the township level, they will be hosted in the Township GAD Office to be able to work directly with the township administration and (in some townships) with the One Stop Shop unit.

-Following the successful practice during Phase I, all Township Governance Officers will be based in GAD offices in their respective duty stations41.
+Following the successful practice during Phase I, all Township Governance Officers will be based in GAD offices in their respective duty stations46.
 The Senior Technical Specialist, Grants Coordinator and Project Assistants will be based at the State/Region GAD offices in Sittwe (Rakhine), Bago (Bago), and Myitkina (Kachin) as well as in Mawlamyine (Mon, space permitting).
 The technical teams such as EAO Officer and others will be based in Area Offices in Mawlamyine, Sittwe and Myitkina.

-Technical support to implementation of Output 3 will be provided by the Conflict Prevention/Social Cohesion Specialist to be based in Yangon with the support of the project teams in the states/regions where the programme will work on EAO engagement.
+The Conflict Prevention/Social Cohesion Specialist to be based in Yangon with the support of the project teams in the states/regions where the programme will work on EAO engagement.

-Output 5 will receive support from the programme team and the UNDP country office in Yangon as well as from the National Local Governance Specialist posted in Naypyidaw.
+Output 4 will receive support from the programme team and the UNDP country office in Yangon as well as from the National Local Governance Specialist posted in Naypyidaw.